davelively14/seo_hero/README.md

   - ADJ: seo_hero.ex
     - Added `supervisor(SeoHero.Supervisor, [])` to children that are started at launch.
 - Added results and result_collections tables to the Repo
+- Store results in repo and update state upon receiving new results
+  - ADD: Result and ResultCollection models